Multi-Agent Decision-Focused Learning via Value-Aware Sequential Communication: Experiments

 \section{Experiments}

-We evaluate SeqComm-DFL on: (1) a collaborative hospital environment with information asymmetry, and (2) the StarCraft Multi-Agent Challenge (SMAC).
-All experiments use 10 random seeds.
-The experiment hyperparameters are provided in Appendix~\ref{app:hyperparams}.
-In addition, we perform ablation studies in Appendix \ref{app:ablation}.
+We evaluate SeqComm-DFL on: (1) a hospital environment with information asymmetry, and (2) Multi-Agent Particle Environment (MPE) and (3) the StarCraft Multi-Agent Challenge (SMAC).
+All main experiments use 10 random seeds.
+Appendices \ref{app:hyperparams}, \ref{app:hospital}, and \ref{app:ablation} include our hyperparameters, environment details, and ablation studies, respectively.